Stonne

 Stonne ([stɔn]) is a commune in the Ardennes department in northern France.

 History

-Stonne is a village, consisting of a handful of farmsteads, that was heavily contested during the invasion of France in the Second World War.
+Stonne is a village, consisting of a handful of farmsteads, that was heavily contested during the German invasion of France in the Second World War.
 The village changed hands 17 times over the course of three days of fighting between 15 May and 17 May 1940.

-On 13–14 May 1940, German tanks crossed the Meuse river under the command of General Heinz Guderian.
+On 13–14 May 1940, German tanks crossed the River Meuse under the command of General Heinz Guderian.
 The town of Stonne and the woody hills of Mont-Dieu were an area where it was possible to try to stop this German advance.
 On the night of 13 May, the French moved various elements to the area to attack the Germans;